alexburley/burlzad-hexagonal-ts-template/readme.md

 It features the following:

 - A `fastify` server on an AWS lambdalith
-- Unit testing with `node:test`
+- Unit testing with `jest`
 - Integration testing with `testcontainers`
-- Persistency with DynamoDB using `electrodb`
+- Persistency with DynamoDB using `dynamodb-toolbox`
 - Logging with `pino`
 - `aws-cdk` for deploying the lambdalith to AWS
 - GitHub actions workflow for CI/CD